Plan B Expat

 The CDC issues recommendations for your health.
 Countries issue requirements for your entry.

-CDC recommendation Get vaccinated before traveling to areas where yellow fever transmission exists, to protect yourself from getting sick.
+CDC recommendation: Get vaccinated before traveling to areas where yellow fever transmission exists, to protect yourself from getting sick.

 Paraguay: The Actual Entry Requirements